What are PFAS?

 Types of PFAS

-There is an extremely large variety of types of PFAS, each with their own different properties2.
-According to the United States Environmental Protection Agency (EPA), there are approximately 12,000 types of PFAS3.
-PFOS, PFOA and PFHxS have been banned from production and use in Japan4.
-These three types of PFAS were listed for restriction under the “Stockholm Convention on Persistent Organic Pollutants” (POPs Convention), because PFOS, PFOA, and PFHxS have been found to be persistent in nature or bioaccumulative, and may have potential adverse health effects.
-The term “PFAS contamination” is found in some media reports in Japan, but more precisely, this refers to contamination by these three restricted types of PFAS.
+There is an extremely large variety of types of PFAS, each with its own different properties1.
+According to the United States Environmental Protection Agency (EPA), there are said to be approximately 12,000 types of PFAS2.
+Among the chemical substances classified as only PFAS, PFOS, PFOA, PFHxS and LC-PFCAs (C9-C21 PFCAs), their salts and related compounds are listed under the POPs Convention, because they have been found to be persistent in the environment or bio-accumulative and may have potential adverse health effects.